 Lou Reed died last Sunday, and so now the people who we have given the job of telling us who is popular are telling us that Lou Reed was popular even though he demonstrably wasn't.

 He started out his musical career with the band the Velvet Underground, a cult band whose popularity defied, ... well, their popularity.
-The people who have heard of the Velvet Underground far exceeds the people who have actually heard the Velvet Underground, which for these latter people is a good thing.
+The people who have heard of the Velvet Underground far exceeds the people who have actually heard the Velvet Underground, which for these latter people is (probably unbeknownst to them) a good thing.
 Its members wore black leather, played long interminable songs about sex and drugs, and generally made a cultural nuisance of themselves.

-Since he was not very good, his mourners have had to resort to saying things like "He was prophetic," although exactly why he was prophetic or what he was prophetic of remains a mystery.
+Since he was not very good, his mourners have had to resort to saying things like, "He was prophetic," although exactly why he was prophetic or what he was prophetic of remains a mystery.

 Reed's publicist Bill Bentley claims that the reason no major label would sign the Velvet Underground was because their songs were seven minutes long, rather than three.
 Maybe.
 On the other hand, maybe they couldn't get signed because they stunk--not that I would have complained if we could have subtracted four minutes of bad music from the world.